Pastoral Care, Chaplain and Senior School Counsellor

 Senior School Counsellor

-Mrs Varney offers a drop in service between 12.45pm – 1.00 pm on Tuesday lunchtimes (please check at Reception if she is not around), and she is also happy to be contacted by email at email@example.com or for pupils to drop by to make an appointment.
+Mrs Varney offers a drop in service between 10.40 am – 11.00 am on Monday mornings (please check at Reception if she is not around), and she is also happy to be contacted by email at email@example.com or for pupils to just drop by her room to make an appointment.
 The counselling takes place on the first floor of the Castle in ‘The Meeting Room’, opposite the Careers Room.

 In today’s culture it is not unusual during the teenage years for a period of counselling to be helpful.
 The counselling provides a place where the pupil can talk about whatever is on their mind and causing them stress.
 For example, relationships with their family or friends, worrying feelings and emotions or upsetting memories.
 It is now much better understood how emotional issues can impact a pupil’s ability to focus on their work and get the most out of life.